 Travel logistics and how to prepare

-We know how important your furry friend is to you, and some airlines are not known for providing great services to their human customers!
+We know how important your furry friend is to you, and some airlines are not known for providing great services to their human customers, let alone those on four legs!
 So take the time to learn about airlines that have a good reputation for transporting pets and put them high on your list.

 Some excellent examples to consider include KLM, American Airlines, and Lufthansa.